 - Add the minced garlic and cook until fragrant, about 30 seconds.

-- Add the cayenne pepper, brown sugar, worchestershire sauce, salt, and water.
+- Add the water, brown sugar, worchestershire sauce, salt and cayenne pepper.
 Bring to a boil.

 - Pour the mixture over the meat in the crock pot.
 Everything EXCEPT the cider vinegar should be in the crock pot now.

 - Cook on high for one hour, then turn the heat down to low.